georgeus19/klofan/docs/use-cases/stat-use-case.md

 ## Use Case

 The initial schema of the data is shown in the picture below.
-It is just one entity representing a csv row with columns as properties.
+It is just one entitySet representing a csv row with columns as propertySets.
 The tool provides two recommendations: `Region EntitySet`, `Data Cube`.

 ![Initial Schema Of Loaded Data](./img/stat-initial-schema.png)

-The user knows that the data contains regions; therefore, selects `Region EntitySet` recommendation which detected that property "regionSoudrznosti" points to literals with names of physical regions.
+The user knows that the data contains regions; therefore, selects `Region EntitySet` recommendation which detected that propertySet "regionSoudrznosti" points to literalSets with names of physical regions.
 This is just a general purpose recommendation described in the food use case so it will be skipped here and only result shown.

 ![Region Recommendation](./img/region-recommendation.png)

-The result of applying the recommendation is shown below where a new entity matching representing a physical region was created and given some properties originally attached to the row entity.
+The result of applying the recommendation is shown below where a new entitySet matching representing a physical region was created and given some propertySets originally attached to the row entitySet.

 ![Schema After Region Recommendation](./img/after-region.png)

 The user selects `Data Cube` recommendation.
-This recommendation detected several possible literals (green highlight) which could serve as observations in a data cube in Data Cube vocabulary.
+This recommendation detected several possible literalSets (green highlight) which could serve as observations in a data cube in Data Cube vocabulary.

 ![Recommendation - Select Dimensions](./img/stat-obs.png)